Carl E. Anderson Division of Laser Science Dissertation Award

 - A summary of the dissertation prepared by the applicant, not to exceed 1,500 words excluding figures and references.

+All nomination materials will be treated confidentially and viewed only by the Selection Committee.
 Any individual may submit at most one nominating or seconding letter in any given year.
 The finalists will be chosen by the Dissertation Award Selection Committee based on the quality of the research and the written presentation.
 Selection Committee members who have mentored or co-authored with any candidate will recuse themselves from selection of finalists or awardees as appropriate.
 The finalists will present their work at a special Dissertation Award Session of the Laser Science meeting.
 After consideration of the oral presentations, the Selection Committee will choose the recipient of the award.
 The winner will be announced at the DLS banquet.
 A $750 travel stipend will be provided to all finalists.
 Applicants who are not selected as finalists will be considered for regular oral or poster presentation at the meeting.